JordanAceto/2164_phasor_plug_in_board/README.md

+# NOTE: development of all VCF plug-in boards has been moved here https://github.com/JordanAceto/VCF_plug_in_boards
+### This repo will no longer be updated.
+Follow the above link for the most current files.

 # 2164 Phasor Plug-In Board

 Small 6 stage SSM2164 based phase shifter PCB, designed to plug into a larger motherboard.